 The Rusty Compass also gets some added bittersweetness from Cherry Heering Liqueur.
 This liqueur comes by way of Denmark and is a neutral grain spirit flavored with cherries and spices.
-Like Scotch and Drambuie, Scotch and Heering have a cocktail precedent, as well: the Blood & Sand, arguably the most famous of scotch drinks, also features a mix of Heering and scotch.
+Like scotch and Drambuie, scotch and Heering have a cocktail precedent, as well: the Blood & Sand, arguably the most famous of scotch drinks, also features a mix of Heering and scotch.
 If Heering isn’t readily available, it’s acceptable to substitute for another fine cherry liqueur like Luxardo maraschino.
-If using something like a kirsch, which is unsweetened, it might require a dash or two of simple syrup.
+If using, say, a kirsch, which is unsweetened, a dash or two of simple syrup might be required.
 However, using one of those substitutions will impact the drink’s signature ruby hue.

 - 1 1/2 ounces Compass Box The Peat Monster scotch

 - 1/2 ounce Heering cherry liqueur

 Add the scotch, Drambuie and Heering into a mixing glass with ice and stir until well-chilled.